Part IA registration and start of year course information

 University approved calculator

-The only modules of electronic calculator that are permitted to be taken into the exams are:
+The only models of electronic calculator that are permitted to be taken into the exams are:

 The Department currently sells the Casio FX-991-ES-Plus model of calculator which is available from the vending machine in the DPO at a cost of £27.00, this is a University approved version for use in the exams.

 Each such calculator must be marked by the Department in the approved fashion before bringing it to an examination.
-Please see instructions below on purchasing and marking an approved calculator.
+The Reception (Baker Building) team can check and mark your calculators.

 Databooks